 If you are in the market for a 2.1 channel speaker that you can proudly display in front of your big screen that can also playback loud and clear tunes then the Harman Soundstick III is a great pick for you.

-The Logitech Z265 despite costing half the price of the Harman, sound great and come with a lot of connectivity options and make for a superb pick in the sub Rs.10,000 segment.
+The Logitech Z265 sounds great and comes with a lot of connectivity options and make for a superb pick in the sub Rs.10,000 segment.
+It's not as good as the Harman but then again is half the price.

 If however, you need to experience the 2.1 channel sound without spending a lot then the Creative SBS A-120 2.1 will surprise you with the quality of the sound and loudness despite being incredibly affordable.